julien-poivret/SSH_basic/README.md

         ```
 	( for cheking actual status )

-additional security program:
+for additional security mesures:
         * use a compiled and minimalist linux kernel.
-	* "failtoban" and "ufw" is also recomanded.
+	* "failtoban" and "ufw"/iptables setup is also recomanded.

-special trick for remote control from program:

-for on server password restriction type (on the server side!):
+remotely control the server:
+the server restrict distant sudo command a passord are claim from the server
+for that we have to set the server to ask for superuser passwor only one time at the
+begening of the journey/session...

+on server side type:
 ```
 $ sudo visudo
 ```
 under the line starting %root or %admin type
 your_user_name_session ALL=NOPASSWD: ALL

-like this:
+like this: (julien is my username)
 ```
 %sudo   ALL=(ALL:ALL) ALL
 julien ALL=NOPASSWD: ALL
 ```
-f2 for saving with nano ( be care full to don't make error before saving you can mess your login file
+F2 key for saving with nano ( be care full to don't make error before saving you can mess
-a warning is triggered in case of error before save as protectio read well the escape without saving instructions )
+your login file, futher more a warning is triggered in case of error before save as protection !
+read well the escape key for qiting without saving the instructions !

-then loggout & login your session for update the server status.
+*then loggout & login your session for update the server status.

 * now you have type your password only one time by session !!!

-now for security purpose you have to log on server via $ ssh username@serverip
+*Now for security purpose you have to log on server via $ ssh username@serverip
-once then type sudo apt update (or anything else in sudo one time !)
+once then type sudo apt update (or anything else in sudo only one time !)
 this allow the next comming sudo instructions to run properly
-but once done one time it's ok for all the day !!! ( it's like a bluetooth pairing )
+but once it's done it's ok for all the day !!! ( it's like a bluetooth pairing )

 Now with a simple C line code like this:
 ```